How I Developed This Recipe

 This particular recipe was a happy accident, born when I was experimenting with leftover enoki mushrooms and bok choy from my refrigerator.
 I hadn’t initially intended to develop it into a formal recipe.

-But the end result was a subtle, very Japanese flavor profile that’s worth sharing.
-If you’ve got enoki mushrooms and bok choy on hand, you should definitely give this simple yet elegant dish a try.
+But the end result was a suprisingly subtle, very Japanese flavor profile that’s worth sharing.
+If you’ve got enoki mushrooms, bok choy or any other similar vegetables on hand, you should definitely give this simple yet elegant dish a try.

 Key Ingredients & Substitution Ideas